Home > GPU > GPU Buyer's Guide

 Use cases

 When picking out your graphics cards, you do want to make sure they can achieve what you want from them.
 Be it a choice of a 1440p graphics card or something a bit simpler, like being able to utilize your GPU for dual monitors.
-In which case do you want to check reviews and benchmarks to see what they are capable of and if they can achieve what you need of them.
+In which case do you want to check reviews and benchmarks to see what they are capable of and if they can achieve what you need from them.

 You may even find use for them as streaming GPUs, either standalone or as a secondary device with their encoding abilities.
 They are even highly likely to be able to be used as a VR card, so it’s certainly not one to look down upon, considering the improvements that even the lower end has received over the years.